On Integrable Structure of Null String in (Anti-)de Sitter Space: Introduction

-Here examined is the opposite limit of zero tension that corresponds to the null string and found is the Lax representation of its equations.
-We focus on the world-sheet structure of this Lax representation and therefore restrict ourselves to the case of bosonic null string in the (anti-)de Sitter space.
-Integrability of its equations is anticipated in view of integrability of tensile string equations \cite{Barbashov1981}, \cite{Zheltukhin1983} and the fact that null string equations in conformally-flat space-times are exactly solvable \cite{Roshchupkin1995}, \cite{Roshchupkin1998}.
+Examined here is the opposite limit of zero tension that corresponds to the null string, and the Lax representation of its equations is found.
+We focus on the world-sheet structure of this Lax representation.
+So, we restrict ourselves to the case of bosonic null string in the (anti-)de Sitter space.
+Integrability of its equations is anticipated in view of integrability of tensile string equations \cite{Barbashov1981,Zheltukhin1983} and the fact that null string equations in conformally-flat space-times are exactly solvable \cite{Roshchupkin1995,Roshchupkin1998}.